History of Gordon Hayward in Timeline

 Gordon Hayward

-Gordon Hayward is a retired American professional basketball player who played 14 seasons in the NBA.
+Gordon Hayward is a former American professional basketball player who played 14 seasons in the NBA.
 He played for the Utah Jazz, Boston Celtics, Charlotte Hornets, and Oklahoma City Thunder.
-He officially retired in 2024, marking the end of a career marked by scoring ability and versatility on the court.
+His career involved notable performances and contributions to these teams.

 On March 23, 1990, Gordon Daniel Hayward was born.
-He is an American former professional basketball player.
+He later became an American professional basketball player.

 Others born on this day/year